 and security within your towers!”

-This is not meant to be an extensive explanation of prophesies, but of clearly understanding that phrase in the light of Scriptures.
+This is not meant to be an extensive explanation of prophecies, but of clearly understanding that phrase in the light of Scriptures.